P-p-H-d/mlib/README.md

 ##### `void name_it_from(name_it_t it, const name_t tree, const type data)`

-Set the iterator `it` to the greatest element of `tree` lower of equal than `data` or the first element is there is none.
+Set the iterator `it` to the lowest element of `tree` greater or equal than `data` or the end iterator is there is none.

 ##### `bool name_it_until_p(const name_it_t it, const type data)`

-Return true if `it` references an element that is greater or equal than `data`.
+Return true if `it` references an element that is greater or equal than `data` or if it references no longer a valid element, false otherwise.

 ##### `bool name_it_while_p(const name_it_t it, const type data)`

 Return true if `it` references an element that is lower or equal than `data`.
+Otherwise (or if it references no longer a valid element) it returns false.

 _________________